Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (F) The administration and maintenance of the safety, security, and good order of the correctional institution.

-(l) **Standard: Disclosures for workers' compensation.** A covered entity may disclose protected health information as authorized by and to the extent necessary to comply with laws relating to workers' compensation or other similar programs, established by law, that provide benefits for work-related injuries or illness without regard to fault.
+(l) Standard: Disclosures for workers' compensation.
+A covered entity may disclose protected health information as authorized by and to the extent necessary to comply with laws relating to workers' compensation or other similar programs, established by law, that provide benefits for work‑related injuries or illness without regard to fault.

 (iii) For a family to accompany a Foreign Service member abroad, consistent with section 101(b)(5) and 904 of the Foreign Service Act.

-(5) **Correctional institutions and other law enforcement custodial situations.**
+(5) Correctional institutions and other law enforcement custodial situations.

-(i) **Permitted disclosures.** A covered entity may disclose to a correctional institution or a law enforcement official having lawful custody of an inmate or other individual protected health information about such inmate or individual, if the correctional institution or such law enforcement official represents that such protected health information is necessary for:
+(i) Permitted disclosures.
+A covered entity may disclose to a correctional institution or a law enforcement official having lawful custody of an inmate or other individual protected health information about such inmate or individual, if the correctional institution or such law enforcement official represents that such protected health information is necessary for:

 (A) The provision of health care to such individuals;